 Topics: Blog Weld Procedure

-4 Key Steps to Match a Welding Filler Metal to a Base Metal
+How to Select a Welding Filler Metal: 4 Steps to Match Filler Metal to Base Metal

 One of the most important factors in welding is the ability to appropriately add a filler metal to the base metal.
-This blog covers how to:
+This article covers how to:

-Getting this wrong could be tragic under any welding code including ASME Section IX’s Boiler and Pressure Vessel Code, AWS D1.1 – Structural Code, API 1104 - Pipeline Code and so on.
+Getting this wrong has real consequences under any welding code, including ASME Section IX (Boiler and Pressure Vessel Code), AWS D1.1 (Structural Code), and API 1104 (Pipeline Code).

 THE 3 KEY ASPECTS OF ASME'S BPV CODE MATERIAL STANDARDS